JWaltuch/smart-to-do-randomizer/README.md

 - **TypeScript** - Type safety and better development experience
 - **React Navigation** - Screen navigation
 - **AsyncStorage** - Local data persistence

+## Troubleshooting

+### iOS Simulator Runtime Errors
+- Use `npm run ios-sim` instead of `npm run ios` to avoid runtime bundle errors
+- This script automatically boots the correct iPhone 16 Pro simulator

+### "Cannot find module" errors
+- Run `npm install` to ensure all dependencies are installed
+- Clear Metro cache: `npx expo start --clear`

+### App won't load on phone
+- Make sure your phone and computer are on the same WiFi network
+- Try using a tunnel connection: `npx expo start --tunnel`

+### TypeScript errors
+- The app should work despite TypeScript warnings
+- These are development-time checks and won't affect the running app

 ## Contributing